CUD2V/amia2020-cds-workshop/README.md

 - Understand the advantages and disadvantages of the different publically available CDS tools
 - Run a CDS tool from end-to-end.
 ### Prerequisites:
 - Register for a [Unified Medical Language System (UMLS) Account](https://uts.nlm.nih.gov//license.html).
-It might take a few days to get approval.
+It might take 3-5 business days to get approval.
 - You need [Oracle VirtualBox](https://www.virtualbox.org/) installed on your computer
-- Install CDS Sandbox VM and setup the virtual machine on your personal computer (~30 minutes, depending on internet speed)
+- Install CDS Sandbox VM and setup the virtual machine on your personal computer (~30 minutes, depending on internet speed).
+Information with the link to download the VM will be sent to participants and be available in the workshop materials.
 - Review the [CDS Authoring Tool User Guide](https://cds.ahrq.gov/authoring/documentation)
 ### Acknowledgements:
 We would like to thank the organizations and contributors to the technologies and open-source tools used in this tutorial.